 Storiel Entertainment is a production company based in Vancouver, BC.
 It was founded in 2022 by American-Canadian filmmaker Ariel Bond.
 Storiel produces original narrative content for film, television, and podcasts, as well as social media for small businesses.

-For her psycho-sexual thriller feature Deepfake, a true story tackling non-consensual deepfake pornography, Ariel received the Equity and Emerging Development Grant from Creative BC, is a semi-finalist for the Athena Film Festival Writers Lab, participated in the Gender Equity in Media Society's Genre Film Lab, pitched at the Frontières International Co-Production Market in Montreal, and was just named one of the inaugural Filmable x The Collective Bunch Feature Film fellows.
+For her psychological thriller feature DEEPFAKE, a true story tackling non-consensual deepfake pornography, Ariel received the Equity and Emerging Development Grant from Creative BC, is a semi-finalist for the Athena Film Festival Writers Lab, participated in the Gender Equity in Media Society's Genre Film Lab, pitched at the Frontières International Co-Production Market in Montreal, and received the inaugural Filmable x The Collective Bunch Feature Film fellowship.
+DEEPFAKE scored an 8 on The Black List, putting it in the top 3% of all scripts hosted on the site, leading it to be featured as a 'Must Read Script' in November 2025, and its most recent placement on the shortlist for the prestigious Cassian Elwes Sundance fellowship.
+It was also just named a Finalist for the GEMFest International Screenplay Competition.

-As a producer, Ariel's most recent credit is the short How Brief, directed by Kelly McCormack and starring writer Tess Degenstein and Emmy-winner Tatiana Maslany.
-Supported by Canada Council for the Arts and WIFT, the film will have its World Premiere at a prestigious winter festival in 2026, soon to be announced.
+As a producer, Ariel's most recent credit is the narrative-experimental short film inspired by the music of singer-songwriter Connie Converse, HOW BRIEF, directed by Kelly McCormack and starring Tess Degenstein and Emmy-winner Tatiana Maslany, which had its World Premiere at the 2026 Sundance Film Festival, the final iteration in Park City, Utah.

-Ariel has worked for many years as a production supervisor and producer’s assistant on studio projects such as Peter Pan & Wendy and Spider-Man: Far From Home.
+Ariel has worked for many years as a production supervisor and producer’s assistant on studio projects such as Disney's PETER PAN & WENDY and Marvel/Sony's SPIDER-MAN: FAR FROM HOME.
 She is an Academy Nicholl fellowship quarterfinalist and recipient of the Leonard and Eileen Newman Prize for a Promising New Writer.
-Ariel has a B.A. in Screen Arts & Cultures from the University of Michigan and she holds dual citizenship in the U.S. and Canada.
-She also serves on the board of the Gender Equity in Media Society (formerly WIF Vancouver).
+Ariel has a B.A. in Screen Arts & Cultures from the University of Michigan, and she holds dual citizenship in the U.S. and Canada.
 In her spare time, she enjoys mentoring aspiring filmmakers from her home state of Michigan and practicing her (mostly terrible) French.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.